Ash pond: United States

 On January 11, 2022 EPA announced an enforcement action involving ash ponds at certain coal-fired plants in Indiana, Ohio, Iowa and New York.
 The agency's proposal would deny the plants' requests for extensions beyond the 2021 deadline and would require them to close their ash ponds ahead of their proposed schedules.
 EPA sent warning letters to four additional plants.
-EPA's action is subject to a 30-day public comment period.
+EPA received a total of 57 extension requests.
+In November 2022 the agency announced its initial final determination on an extension request, denying a request submitted by a plant in Ohio.
+As of 2024 EPA has published proposed determinations for additional plants and the review process is ongoing.
+Each proposed determination is subject to a public comment period.

+In response to litigation, EPA published a final RCRA rule in May 2024 setting regulatory requirements for active and inactive CCR facilities, including groundwater monitoring, corrective action, closure, and post-closure care requirements.

 Remediation

 Remediation options include "capping, dewatering and/or stabilizing, consolidating into a new landfill, disposing off site, converting to wetlands, or any combination of these options."

 There are some initiatives, such as a 2015 initiative by Duke Energy, to excavate existing ash ponds to reduce the environmental effects of coal-burning power facilities on the surrounding environment.